agrey1/Instagrim/Readme.txt

 The following URL patterns are now implemented:
-/Instagrim - Home page/login page, will display your profile if you are logged in /Instagrim/{username} - View the given user's profile (list of pictures with comments etc) /Instagrim/Profile/{username} - Same as above but not references by URL /Instagrim/Image/{imageid} - Gets the full sized image /Instagirm/Image/{imageid}/Comments - View all comments for an image /Instagrim/Thumb/{imageid} - Gets the thumbnail/preview of an image
+/Instagrim - Home page/login page, will display your profile if you are logged in /Instagrim/{username} - View the given user's profile (list of pictures with comments etc) /Instagrim/Profile/{username} - Same as above but not referenced by URL /Instagrim/Image/{imageid} - Gets the full sized image /Instagirm/Image/{imageid}/Comments - View all comments for an image /Instagrim/Thumb/{imageid} - Gets the thumbnail/preview of an image